On this page

 How to do it

-- review how each of these are protected by policies, procedures, physical security etc.
+- review how each of these are protected by policies, procedures and physical security

 - identify those which need improved controls.